Maria Hrebinetska: Career

 After graduating in 1911, Hrebinetska became a soloist at the Odesa Opera House, making her debut in the part of Oksana in the opera Zaporozhets za Dunayem by Semen Gulak-Artemovsky.
 She worked as a soloist at the Odesa Opera House until 1912.

 In 1914, Hrebinetska became a soloist of the Mykola Sadovsky Theater in Kyiv where she sang all the soprano parts.
-When Sadovsky's theater moved to Lviv in 1920 and soon ceased its activities, Hrebinetska was an artist of the Russian National Theater for some time.